Popular culture and the state of the economy have long driven the auction market, says Bill Panagopulos, president of Alexander Historical Auctions.

-Collecting has allowed even mid-sized auction houses such as Alexander Historical Auctions to serve international clients.
-Nearly 30 percent of the firm's revenues come from Australian, British and French memorabilia, which draws customers from those nations.
-A buyer in Hong Kong, for example, recently paid $120,000 for a document signed by Mao Zedong.
+Collecting has allowed even midsized auction houses such as Alexander Historical Auctions to serve international clients.
+Nearly 30 percent of the firm's revenue come from Australian, British, and French memorabilia, which draws customers from those nations.
+A buyer in Hong Kong recently paid $120,000 for a document signed by Mao Tse-tung.

-Sotheby's was recently accused by Russian billionaire and Fabergé egg collector Alexander Ivanov of advertising two fakes.
+Sotheby's was recently accused by Alexander Ivanov, a Russian billionaire and Fabergé egg collector, of advertising two fakes.

 Sotheby's said it identified anomalies with both icons before they were sold and withdrew them.
 The auction house also announced the creation of a forensic unit led by a former FBI investigator to detect fraud.

 "There's a lot of shadiness out there," Panagopulos said.
-"But after thirty years I think I have a pretty good read on what is and isn't authentic."
+"But after 30 years I think I have a pretty good read on what is and isn't authentic."

-The result was Alexander Historical Auctions in Chesapeake City, Md. which helps buyers and sellers trade catalogued and authenticated memorabilia such as autographs, documents and imprints.
+The result was Alexander Historical Auctions in Chesapeake City, Md., which helps buyers and sellers trade cataloged and authenticated memorabilia such as autographs, documents, and imprints.

 The company now generates nearly $10 million in revenue a year, Panagopulos said.
 Clients include the Smithsonian Institution, the National Archives, the University of Michigan, and the University of Virginia.

-Hamilton the musical seems to be playing a similar role although fascination with the founding period runs deep.
-Benjamin L. Truesdale, Freeman's Specialist in Rare Books, Maps, and Manuscripts, wrote that auction records of the past few decades "reveal a fascination with the foundation of the New Republic, which I suspect will likely be among us for years to come."
+Hamilton the musical seems to be playing a similar role, although fascination with the founding period runs deep.
+Benjamin L. Truesdale, Freeman's specialist in rare books, maps, and manuscripts, wrote that auction records of the last few decades "reveal a fascination with the foundation of the New Republic, which I suspect will likely be among us for years to come."